ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

 Timid and introvert by nature, I shy away from your touch.

-I light up the world with my colorful glow, and I bless the universe with my flying seeds that fly into the endless darkness.
+I light up the world with my colorful glow, and I bless the universe with my flying seeds, traveling into the endless darkness.

 My Little Prince grew me using p5.js, a little bit of math, some logic, and a lot of playfulness!